hellomushrooms/project-mail/README.md

 A simplified Gmail clone built using Django and JavaScript as part of Harvard's CS50W.

+Here's a video of this project in action: https://www.youtube.com/watch?v=b2VPSEG5HFM

 ## ✨ Features
 - User login, inbox, sent, and archived messages
 - Compose new messages